6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 Commissioned in 1806 by Napoleon I to honor the Grande Armée, this triumphal arch 55m high is inspired by the arches of Roman times.
 It also houses the tomb of the unknown soldier whose flame is rekindled every evening.

 Climb up to the top of Arc de Triomphe for a unique panorama of the Champs Élysées and beyond.
+For dinner, here’s a selection of good restaurants in Paris 8.

-6 Days in Paris Itinerary Day 3 Made with Google My Maps
+6 Days in Paris Itinerary Day 3 Made with Google My Maps (c)

-Click here to view this 6 days in Paris map, day 3 on Google
+Click here to view this 6 Days in Paris Map, Day 3 on Google

-Saint-Germain-des-Prés is one of the most beautiful neighborhoods of Paris, very popular amongst tourists.
-It started out as a rural village in the 12th century that grew around the former Saint-Germain Abbey.
+Start with a coffee (+ people-watching) in one of the beautiful cafés in Saint-Germain-des-Prés.
+One of the most beautiful neighborhoods of Paris and very popular amongst tourists, it started out as a rural village in the 12th century that grew around the former Saint-Germain Abbey.

 Once you’ve finished exploring Saint-Germain, take the short walk to the beautiful Luxembourg Gardens.